-Tokio Marine & Nichido pays close attention to the following items, among others, in exercising voting rights.

-- Election or dismissal of directors (proposed by a company operating in deficit for a certain consecutive period, by a company whose ROE or operating margins are low for a certain consecutive period, by a company having an insufficient number of independent outside directors, by a company in which scandal has occurred, by a company focusing on the ESG issues; proposed re-election of an outside director whose rate of attendance to meetings of the board of directors is low; etc.) - Election or dismissal of audit & supervisory board members (proposed by a company in which scandal has occurred; proposed re-election of an outside audit & supervisory board member whose rate of attendance to meetings of the board of directors or the audit & supervisory board is low; etc.) - Election of independent auditors (independent auditors involved in scandals and audit errors) - Awarding of retirement allowance to directors and audit & supervisory board members (proposed by a company operating in deficit for a certain consecutive period, by a company whose ROE or operating margins are low for a certain consecutive period, by a company whose dividend payout ratio is low for a certain consecutive period, by a company in which scandal has occurred, etc.) - Increase of remuneration of directors, executive officers and audit & supervisory board members (proposed by a company operating in deficit for a certain consecutive period, by a company whose ROE or operating margins are low for a certain consecutive period, by a company whose dividend payout ratio is low for a certain consecutive period, by a company in which scandal has occurred, etc.) - Issuance of new shares or share acquisition rights

-- · Corporate reorganization, including merger, acquisition, or sales and purchase of business - Acquisition of treasury shares (from specific shareholders at the price higher than fair value, etc.) - Introduction or renewal of anti-takeover measures (proposed by a company whose ROE or operating margins are low for a certain consecutive period, etc.) - Appropriation of surplus (proposed by a company whose dividend payout ratio is low for a certain consecutive period) - Amendment to the articles of incorporation (cases in which the addition of requirements for resolutions on the dismissal of directors is not found to be reasonable) - Proposals from shareholders (cases in which there is a risk of conflict with the common interest of shareholders, etc.)
+- Tokio Marine & Nichido pays close attention to the following items, among others, in exercising voting rights.
+Election or dismissal of directors (proposed by a company operating in deficit for a certain consecutive period, by a company whose ROE or operating margins are low for a certain consecutive period, by a company having an insufficient number of independent outside directors, by a company in which scandal has occurred, by a company regarding which ESG issues, including diversity, have been raised as a focus of dialogue; proposed re-election of an outside director whose rate of attendance to meetings of the board of directors is low; etc.) - Election or dismissal of audit & supervisory board members (proposed by a company in which scandal has occurred; proposed re-election of an outside audit & supervisory board member whose rate of attendance to meetings of the board of directors or the audit & supervisory board is low; etc.) - Election of independent auditors (independent auditors involved in scandals and audit errors) - Awarding of retirement allowance to directors and audit & supervisory board members (proposed by a company operating in deficit for a certain consecutive period, by a company whose ROE or operating margins are low for a certain consecutive period, by a company whose dividend payout ratio is low for a certain consecutive period, by a company whose dividend payout ratio is low for a certain consecutive period, by a company in which scandal has occurred, etc.) - Increase of remuneration of directors, executive officers and audit & supervisory board members (proposed by a company operating in deficit for a certain consecutive period, by a company whose ROE or operating margins are low for a certain consecutive period, by a company whose dividend payout ratio is low for a certain consecutive period, by a company whose dividend payout ratio - Issuance of new shares or share acquisition rights - · Corporate reorganization, including merger, acquisition, or sales and purchase of business - Acquisition of treasury shares (from specific shareholders at the price higher than fair value, etc.) - Introduction or renewal of anti-takeover measures (proposed by a company whose ROE or operating margins are low for a certain consecutive period, etc.) - Appropriation of surplus (proposed by a company whose dividend payout ratio is low for a certain consecutive period) - Amendment to the articles of incorporation (cases in which the addition of requirements for resolutions on the dismissal of directors is not found to be reasonable)

+• Proposals from shareholders (cases in which there is a risk of conflict with the common interest of shareholders, etc.)